Residential Honors Program

 • study abroad together in the summer after their sophomore year, guided by MUW faculty and completing two sections of the honors seminars (HO 303).
 Locations vary with the interest and expertise of the faculty leaders, but have included London, Brussels, and Edinburgh, Scotland.

-• complete their honors experience with the other elements of the four-year honors curriculum: Honors Forum, one year of foreign language, and the senior-level independent research project.
+• complete their honors experience with the other elements of the four-year honors curriculum: Honors Forum, one year of foreign language or additional math/science, and the senior-level independent research project.

 Admission to this program is competitive and is granted primarily to the recipients of Centennial and Honors Awards.
 Other freshmen may also indicate their interest when admitted to the Honors College.